ben-smith23/pagila-hw/README.md

 1. Fork this repo and clone it on the lambda server.

    Notice that this repo uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-   These are a tool that allow us to work with very complicated projects by including git repos within other git repos, and here we use submodules to include the original pagila repo.
+   These are tools that allow us to work with very complicated projects by including git repos within other git repos, and here we use submodules to include the original pagila repo.
    In order to clone the repo with the submodules, you need to run the commands
    ```